OUR ANNUAL MAGAZINE

 PrOOH will continue its rapid growth, as more brands embrace its precision, flexibility, and real-time capabilities at scale.

-By combining the flexibility of digital platforms with the unparalleled reach of OOH, programmatic allows advertisers to enhance their media plans and buy and optimise ad placements in real-time and aligned to audiences.
+By combining the flexibility of digital platforms with the unparalleled reach of OOH, programmatic allows advertisers to enhance their media plans, buy, and optimise ad placements in real-time and aligned to audiences.
 This precision enables brands to deliver highly relevant messages to targeted audiences at the right moment and place.

 In the UK, PrOOH spend will continue to grow, rising from an estimated £86.8 million in 2024 to £105m in 2025.
 We’ll see more advertisers using prOOH, with an estimated 36% of media plans set to include prOOH and a +29% average increase in prOOH campaign spend over the next 18 months.